Documenting the American South Logo

 ALBERT GORE:

 Well, President Kennedy and I served together in both the House and the Senate.
 We had been personal friends.
 My wife and his wife were warm friends.
-In fact, Mrs. Gore and I were two of a small party one night when young congressman Kennedy was the odd young man and Jacqueline Bouvier was the odd young woman, and they hadn't met before.
-There was some evidence of interest even that night [laughter].
-So we were friends, and I had to a considerable extent forged the economic issue on the floor of the Senate on which Kennedy ran for the presidential nomination and for the election.
+In fact, Mrs. Gore and I were two of a small party one night when young Congressman Kennedy was the odd young man and Jacqueline Bouvier was the odd young woman, and they hadn't met before.
+There was some evidence of interest even that night.
+[Laughter]

 Page 36

 I was active in his campaign.
 And after his election I discovered that he was going to appoint Douglas Dillon as Secretary of the Treasury.
-He was right our of Wall Street then.
+He was right out of Wall Street then.
 I strongly disagreed with that.
 Now, on the specific question about which you inquired, Kennedy had wanted to stimulate the national economy, and obviously stimulation was in order.
 And one of the ways to stimulate the national economy was through fiscal affairs; another was monetary.
 But he appointed the wrong man to use democratic monetary policy, so it was principally fiscal policy: governmental expenditures to stimulate the national economy.
 Now there are two ways to provide for governmental expenditures: one is tax cuts, which means you take it away from the treasury and leave it in the hands of those who otherwise would pay taxes.
 Or you proceed to continue with the existing taxation, but appropriate those funds and perhaps others, or some of those funds, for expenditure.
 I went out to see Kennedy.
 We had a very long discussion.
-He asked me to come out to his home in Georgetown (this was before he was inaugurated) to pass the evening so no one would interrupt us.
+He asked me to come out to his home in Georgetown—this was before he was inaugurated—to pass the evening so no one would interrupt us.
 So we had at it for about two hours, this whole question of economics for national administration: fiscal policy, monetary policy.

 Then later on when this particular issue of tax reduction was under consideration I remember going to Mrs. Roosevelt's funeral at Hyde Park.
 President Kennedy had flown on Air Force One and another delegation had flown on, I believe, maybe two other planes.
 We all landed at, I believe, West Point, the nearest airport to Hyde Park where large planes could land.
 At the home, before the ceremonies, President Kennedy and I met; he sort of plucked me aside and said, "What do you think I ought to do about tax reduction?"
 I said, "Forget it."
 Well, he wasn't ready to forget it,